odedniv/activerecord-database_validations/README.md

 CREATE USER gemtester;
 CREATE DATABASE activerecord_database_validations_test;
 GRANT ALL PRIVILEGES ON DATABASE activerecord_database_validations_test TO gemtester;
+\c activerecord_database_validations_test postgres
+GRANT ALL ON SCHEMA public TO gemtester;
 ```

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `bin/console` for an interactive prompt that will allow you to experiment.